Aurora, Illinois Construction Accident Lawyer

 If you have been told that you will need to pay for your medical expenses from a settlement or an insurance policy, don't let your medical bills pile up until you recover compensation.
 You may obtain free or low-cost medical care through the Illinois Patient Compensation Fund.

 A construction accident lawyer will help you determine the potential insurance coverage that significantly reduces your financial burden.
 Construction accidents are a frequent cause of personal injury claims.
 Our attorneys have extensive expertise in dealing with such claims.

 Current and Proposed Large Construction Projects in Aurora, Illinois

-Aurora Transportation Center (ATC) – Local City officials have slated making significant improvements to the Aurora Transportation Center that will help alleviate congestion and improve access to the surrounding neighborhoods.
+Aurora Transportation Center (ATC): Local City officials have slated making significant improvements to the Aurora Transportation Center to help alleviate congestion and improve access to the surrounding neighborhoods.